aws-samples/aws-rtb-intelligence-kit/README.md

 Now we can go and create the EMR Cluster which we will be using for data processing.

-> :warning: Note that the running EMR Cluster is charged regardless if it is actual in use.
-So make sure to tear it down if it is not necessary anymore.
+> :warning: Note that the running EMR Cluster is charged regardless of whether it is actually in use.
+So make sure to terminate it if it is not necessary anymore.

-The creation of the cluster can be done from the comfort of SageMaker Studio.
-Open the **SageMaker Cluster** resource as depicated in the screenshot below.
-(The last orange icon on the left pane)
+The cluster can easily be created from within SageMaker Studio.
+Open SageMaker resources by clicking on the orange triangle icon on the left pane.
+Then click on Projects, select Clusters in the dropdown menu.
+Click on Create cluster.
+It will open another tab.

 ![project-cluster](assets/project-cluster.png)